levelupcc/level-up/_pages/community/getting-started/getting-started.md

 #### *Every trainer is stronger in some areas than in others; however, the best are constantly seeking new ways to improve their skills.*

 The LevelUp website is a continually growing resource dedicated to sharing knowledge and experience from digital security trainers from around the world - start here to orient yourself with our resources for digital security training, how you can use them, and how you can help improve them.

+#### This resource is a continually evolving one, as is the community it engages with.
+Send us an email at [levelup@riseup.net](mailto: levelup@riseup.net) ([GPG public key here](http://pgp.mit.edu/pks/lookup?op=get&search=0x207BFB9591A638BE)) **with a request to join the LevelUp Mailing List**, to stay updated with the latest on LevelUp, be informed of changes or improvements to the site, and interact with others in the training community.
 <br><br>

 # How You Can Use LevelUp